 D-Day took place on Tuesday, 6 June 1944 and was the Allied invasion of Normandy during World War II.
-Today, the sites are a key visitor attraction for those wanting to pay their respects.
+Today, the D-Day sites are a key visitor attraction for those wanting to pay their respects.
+The video below shows original footage of American troops landing in Normandy.

 Five strategic beachheads were established in Normandy across a 50 mile (80km) stretch of coastline.
 The five sectors were codenamed Utah, Omaha, Gold, Juno, and Sword.
 Utah and Omaha beaches were under American leadership, Canadian forces tacked Juno Beach while British troops landed on Gold and Sword beaches.